What is SEO and How Does it Work?

 #8.
 You’ll definitely want to make sure your site is mobile responsive.
 Google is a stickler for user experience, and this is a huge part of that.
 Most people browse the internet on phones and tablets these days, and your site and/or theme must look good on small screens.

-Google’s a great friend and offers a super easy way to find out how responsive our blog is.
+Google is great with helping bloggers optimize for SEO, and offers a super easy way to find out how responsive our blog is.
 Type your URL into Google’s test site here.

 #9.
 Your site’s loading speed is a big deal to people and therefore a big deal to Google.
+It’s one of those SEO blog tips you definitely shouldn’t ignore!
 If you have dozens of oversize images, too many plugins (or resource-heavy plugins), or a hosting service that performs poorly…among other things, your site may take a long time to load.

 Type your site’s URL here for Google’s PageSpeed Insights and see how you score.